-Legislation requires certain prescribed authorities and other parties to supply consent to the definition of the boundaries of plans as follows:
+The consent of certain relevant authorities and other parties is required to the definition of the boundaries of plans as follows:

-Where a surveyed boundary abuts land controlled by a prescribed authority it may be necessary to obtain the authority's consent.
+Where a surveyed boundary abuts land controlled by a relevant authority it may be necessary to obtain that authority's consent for example:

 Consent of adjoining owners to refixing of Old System parcel boundaries

 Where the boundary of a parcel described in a deed has been satisfactorily refixed, but lies outside a fence, building or other structure which is more than 12 years old.
 See Old System boundaries for more information.

 The adjoining owner(s) should sign a copy of the plan bearing the following statement: